Tuesday, 23 April 2024

 A shock of wonder at so many seabirds, in one place,at one time grips you..

 The Gannets themselves are beautiful.
-Britain's largest seabird, impressively huge when just a few metres distant, a six foot spread of wings and massive bill enhancing the sense of size and strength.
+Britain's largest seabird, impressively huge when just a few metres distant, a six foot spread of wings and massive bill enhancing the impression of size and strength.

 For an hour I stood, the irritating attentions of the wind forgotten, enjoying this close contact with the natural world and yet another seabird spectacle.
 A rain shower, coming from the north and out to sea formed a rainbow that moved toward us across the surface of the sea but dissipated, as if a mirage, long before it reached the cliffs.

-Smaller numbers of Puffins, Guillemots and Razorbills came and went from the cliffs.Many Guillemots chose to form close packed flotillas of torpedo shaped brown and white bodies on the sea, far below.
+Smaller numbers of Puffins, Guillemots and Razorbills came and went from the cliffs.Many Guillemots chose to form close packed flotillas of torpedo shaped brown and white bodies on the sea far below.
 They seemed to be waiting, perhaps for the time when the urge to breed would prove irresistible and propel them to a very different habitat to that which is natural to them.
 Weeks of standing on dusty cramped cliff ledges were in prospect where they would hardly move as they protected a single egg and then chick, amongst many others of their kind.
-Some had forsaken the sea and were already forming dense lines of slender upright bodies, shoulder pressed to neighbour's shoulder, on impossibly narrow ledges..It was all beginning again, another year, another renewal, for the birds another generation and for me a renewal of my inner spirit.
+Some had already forsaken the sea and were forming dense lines of slender upright bodies, shoulder pressed to neighbour's shoulder, on impossibly narrow ledges..It was all beginning again, another year, another renewal, for the birds another generation and for me a spiritual renewal.

-The joy of Spring, bringing an irrevocable renewal of hope and optimism
+The joy of Spring, bringing an irrevocable resurrection of hope and optimism

 Intrinsically bound with the visual spectacle is an accompaniment of sound and smell.
 The triumvirate of a seabird colony.
 The wind carried the querulous, sharp high cries of the Kittiwakes upwards from their nest ledges while the rhythmic growling of the Gannets, a sound that was never absent from the entire length of the cliffs was almost soothing.